- Research and Projects

 It is important that the findings are readily available to the people for whom they are relevant.
 This includes: mental and physical health clinicians, commissioners of health services, other researchers and children and young people and their families.
 We are using different methods of dissemination to target different audiences.

 We co-created plain language summaries with the parents, children and young people who were involved throughout the project.
 They also helped us to record two podcasts which describe the results and also reflect on our experiences of working with children and young people on this project.
-The plain language summaries and podcasts will make available to patient groups and charities, as well as to practitioners and clinicians when the main report is published.
+If you would like to link to the plain language summaries and podcasts on your website please let us know.
+We’re also happy to provide material for newsletters and blog posts.

 "Watching a child suffer from a long-term health condition is awful.
 They may be in